paullepoulpe/master-thesis/src/06_Redesign.md

 # Redesigning Delite Ops
-In her reimplementation of loop fusion for LMS, Vera Salvisberg proposes a new `flatMap` based IR for loop operations.
-She shows that this new model is general enough to capture the semantics of most collection operations with `map`and `filter` being only specific cases of `flatMap`.
-In this section we show how Delite's encoding of loops is changed to reflect those changes.
-We also present how these changes affect the `SoA` transformation as well as code generations.
+In her new implementation of loop fusion[@betterfusion], Vera Salvisberg proposes a new `flatMap` based IR for loop operations.
+Since `map`and `filter` can be expressed as specific cases of `flatMap`m this model is general enough to capture the semantics of most collection operations.
+In this section we show how Delite's encoding of loops is changed to support those changes.
+We also present how these changes affect the `SoA` transformation as well as code generation.
 Other changes in Delite are not discussed.

 ## Before